jonnor/ESC-CNN-microcontroller/report/report.md

 MAYBE: mention occupational noise?
 -->

-## Noise monitoring with Wireless Sensor Networks
+## Noise Monitoring with Wireless Sensor Networks

 Several cities have started to deploy networks of sound sensors in order to better understand and reduce noise issues.
 These sensor networks consist of many sensor nodes positioned in the area of interest,